 Inside the broader institution, your home would be in our unusual Library.
 The Olin Library is partly designed as a quiet space for contemplative work, but predominantly as an open space for fabrication and collaborative work.
 We house the weekly “Stay Late And Create” (SLAC) student organization that sponsors late-night creative activity.
 Our Library is a hub for our community, and we want you at the heart of it.
 Based in the Library, Creatives-in-Reference would maintain a porous practice, pursuing personal projects in a fashion that welcomes community engagement and exchange.
 The Library would be a place where faculty, staff, and students may seek you out, while others may serendipitously find you for the first time.

 In the Library, we would create a studio for you: a space for you to work, solo if desired, but also to work with others.
 In your time at Olin, we hope the Library may become a space that reflects you as a whole person.
 Your willingness to share habits of mind, your side projects, your triumphs and doubts, and your perspectives will be as meaningful as the technicalities of your practice.

 You don’t!
 The “in-Reference” nature of our residency is framed as a social role that assumes residents will be interested in actively learning from the community if they’re new to the disciplines.
 A beginner’s mindset is very welcome here.
 We learn by doing, together.
 Our community openly operates with these values.

 Would I have a say in which courses I would participate in?

-Mellon PI Sara Hendren and Co-PIs Benjamin Linder and Jonathan Stolk will facilitate introductions among the future resident(s) and Olin faculty in spring 2018, to align interests and scope for the work.
+Mellon PI Sara Hendren, Co-PIs Benjamin Linder and Jonathan Stolk, and Senior Personnel Debbie Chachra and Jonathan Adler will facilitate introductions among the future resident(s) and Olin faculty in spring 2019, to align interests and scope for the work.
 You’ll certainly have a say in your placement; we imagine this as an all-parties matchmaking process.

 What if I have more questions?